megakevin/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

 node_modules/.pnpm/esbuild@0.25.9/node_modules/esbuild: Running postinstall script, done in 40ms
 ```

-With that, the `package.json` should be looking like this:
+With that, the `package.json` file should be looking like this:

 ```json
 // ./package.json